Cerebras WSE-3 - The Wafer-Scale AI Engine

 The fact that Cerebras ships production CS-3 systems proves that wafer-scale integration is viable as a commercial technology.
 No other company has attempted this approach at production scale, which means Cerebras has a multi-year head start on the manufacturing learning curve.

 MemoryX and SwarmX.
-The 44GB of on-chip SRAM is not enough to hold the parameters of large language models at full precision.
+The 44GB of on-chip SRAM isn't enough to hold the parameters of large language models at full precision.
 A 70B parameter model in FP16 requires 140GB - more than 3x the on-chip capacity.
 A 405B model requires 810GB.
 Cerebras addresses this with MemoryX, an external memory subsystem that stores model weights and streams them to the WSE-3 during computation.

 SwarmX is the interconnect fabric that enables multiple CS-3 systems to work together on a single training job.
 It handles gradient synchronization for data-parallel training and activation passing for pipeline-parallel training across CS-3 nodes.